jsocolar/flocker/README.md

 The `flocker` R package enables users to fit flexible occupancy models using the extended `lme4` formula syntax provided by R package `brms`.
-Also included are functions to format data for occupancy modeling. `flocker` is under active development.
-Soon to be included are functions to extract estimates, predictions, posterior predictive checks, and model comparison criteria from fitted occupancy models.
-Priorities for future development include multiseason models and N-mixture models.
+Also included are functions to format data for occupancy modeling and functions for model post-processing, including posterior predictions, the posterior distribution of the latent true occuapncy state, and model comparison.
+`flocker` is under active development: development priorities include better direct functionality for posterior predictive checking and implementation of dynamic (multiseason) occupancy models and N-mixture models.

 Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can